Laura Sedgwick Collins: Life and career

-Laura Sedgwick Collins (1859–1927) was an American musician, composer and actress.
-Laura Sedgwick was born in Poughkeepsie, New York.
+The daughter of John Fletcher Collins and Emily L. Collins, Laura Collins was born in Poughkeepsie, New York, c.
+1859.
+Her mother was a painter and her father was a civil servant.
+Her initial music studies were with her mother, followed by studies under W. H. B. Matthews, Henry Wolfgang Amadeus Beale, Oscar Coon, and Carl Bergstein.
 She graduated from the Lyceum School of Acting in New York City and performed in theaters in New York and Brooklyn.
-She played the piano and wrote music, including "The Two Republics" a march performed at the unveiling of the Statue of Liberty.
-She belonged to the Music Teachers' National Association.
+She played the piano and wrote music, including "The Two Republics", a march performed at the unveiling of the Statue of Liberty in 1886.
+She belonged to the Music Teachers National Association, and was a prolific writer of songs for children for use in music education.